 What is needed to implement the preceding Lemma?

-\begin{itemize} \item Each element needs to know its type: left or right element or solitaire. \item For each suffix of a queue, we need to know the smallest right element in the suffix, the smallest left element in the suffix, and the smallest solitaire in the suffix. \item The largest left element already dequeued. \end{itemize}
+\begin{itemize} \item Each element needs to know its type: left or right element or solitaire. \item For each suffix of a queue, we need to know the smallest right element in the suffix, the smallest left element in the suffix, and the smallest solitaire in the suffix. \item The largest already dequeued left element. \end{itemize}

-\begin{lemma} If the information above is available, all decisions in Lemma~\ref{mergability refined} can be made in constant time.
-The above information can be precomputed in linear time. \end{lemma} \begin{proof} We go through the various items of Lemma~\ref{mergability refined} and argue that the decision can be made based on the information above.
+\begin{claim} If the information above is available, all decisions in Lemma~\ref{mergability refined} can be made in constant time.
+The above information can be precomputed in linear time. \end{claim} \begin{proof} We go through the various items of Lemma~\ref{mergability refined} and argue that the decision can be made based on the information above.
 For the decisions in cases 1, 2, 3, 4a, 4b, 4c, and 4d, the information of the first two items suffices.
 For the case distinction 4e or 4f, one also needs the third item.

 Item 3 needs an additional explanation.
-If $c_i$ is a left element and we have $c_i > s > r_i$ for some solitaire in the other queue and $r_i$ the first right element in $c_i$'s queue, $s$ is not necessarily the first solitaire in the other queue.
+If $c_i$ is a left element, and we have $c_i > s > r_i$ for some solitaire in the other queue, and $r_i$ is the first right element in $c_i$'s queue, $s$ is not necessarily the first solitaire in the other queue.
 However, if the first solitaire in the other queue is smaller than $c_i$ and $r_i$, then it is smaller than all elements in $c_i$'s queue.
-Thus the solitaire is free and it does not matter whether $c_i$ is free of half-blocked.
+Thus, the solitaire is free, and it does not matter, whether $c_i$ is free or half-blocked.

 An element is a right element if there is a larger element to the left of it.
 We scan the sequence from left to right and maintain the maximum.
 Left elements are determined by a right to left scan.
 Elements that are neither left nor right are solitaires.
 For the second item, we do a right to left scan, and the third item is kept during the execution. \end{proof}